 - Recanvass officials should arrive before the official start of the recanvass for instruction. - Go over the procedure of a recount and remind them that voter intent governs, and that the Moderator shall make the final decision regarding voter intent, if in question. - Setting up the Recanvass officials in teams prior to their arrival will make the start smoother.
-You will know their party affiliation and can set up the teams to represent different parties in an election or different candidates in a primary. - Swear in the Recanvass Officials.
+You will know their party affiliation and can set up teams to represent different parties in an election or different candidates in a primary.
+This is usually Rep & Dem but could also be Dem & Unaffiliated or Rep & Unaffiliated. - Swear in the Recanvass Officials. - Registrars of voters provide tally sheets and Moderator Returns